assogbg/kubernetes_BD/6-CONFIGMAPS_SECRETS/secrets_exos.md

 - Create a Pod named backendsecret that defines uses the Secret as environment variable named DB_PASSWORD and runs the container with the image nginx.

 - Shell into the Pod and print out the created environment variables.
 You should find DB_PASSWORD variable.

+## NEXT SESSION

+You've completed the first training main session.
+You can now try to use all the learning to complete the first [USE CASE](../USE_CASES/a-carrefour/README.md)